An engine coolant temperature (ECT) sensor; measures the temperature, of the engine coolant.

 So, to get an accurate reading, of the current engine temperature; the (ECU) sends a regulated voltage to the (ECT).
 Consequently, the resistance of the sensor, varies with temperature.
 So, this is how the (ECU) can monitor temperature changes.

 Finally, The (ECU) uses this reading to:

-- Send an accurate reading of the engine temperature; to a gauge on the dashboard.
+- Sends an accurate reading; of the engine coolant temperature, to a gauge on the dashboard.

-But, Like any component under the hood; (ECT) sensors can develop faults over time.
-A faulty sensor can lead to a range of problems; including overheating and poor engine performance.
-That’s why it’s important to know how; to spot the signs of a; faulty or failing temperature sensor.
-Before, It can cause further problems; which could prove more expensive to fix.
+But, like any component under the hood, (ECT) sensors can develop faults over time.
+So, a faulty sensor, can lead to a range of problems; including overheating and poor engine performance.
+Therefore, it’s important to know, how to spot the signs of; a faulty or failing temperature sensor.
+Before, it can cause further problems; which could prove more expensive to fix.

-Start by having a look at; the unit itself to check its condition.
+Start by having a look at, the sensor itself to check its condition.
 While a visual check can help to diagnose some faults; not all problems with a (ECT) show visible symptoms.

-Finally, If your vehicle has starting problems and the “check engine” light doesn’t come on; you may have a bad (ECT) sensor.
+So, if your vehicle has starting problems and the “check engine” light; doesn’t come on, you may have a bad (ECT) sensor.